 Sweet potatoes were one thing I remember often landing into my mother’s frittatas, and rather than dicing them, I pulled out my spiralizer.
 I love my spiralizer.
 Vegetables become more enticing, and when January’s good intentions beckon, it’s a good way to keep up the healthy eating.

-This particular spiralizer I especially love because it is designed with so much thoughtful touches by Ali at Inspiralized.
+This particular spiralizer I especially love because it is designed with so many thoughtful touches by Ali at Inspiralized.
 We had the chance to meet in person last autumn, and I can tell you that all her hard work has made The Inspiralizer a tool that you will love to use again and again.
 She’s thought of everything to make it easy to use, you’ll want to use it everyday.
 You will want to spiralize EVERYTHING.

-Spirals of sweet potatoes swirl in this frittata, with kale and some sweet onions, and a hit of Parmesan cheese and dollops of mozzarella make this a one dish wonder.
+Spiralized sweet potatoes swirl in this frittata, with kale and some sweet onions, and a hit of Parmesan cheese and dollops of mozzarella make this a one dish wonder.
 If you’re like our family, and are trying to eat more vegetables, this is one to add to your arsenal.
 It’s a simple dinner, an easy brunch, and if you have leftovers, you’ll love it for lunch.
 And then you’ll want to do it all over again, with all the other veggies in your fridge.